 Photo Anodization

-One of the most versatile nameplate marking solutions, photo anodization is used for a wide range of applications.
+One of the most versatile nameplate marking solutions, photo anodization is used for a wide range of applications — including boiler nameplates.

 Photo anodization embeds a custom design beneath a sealed layer of anodized aluminum.
 These metal name plates provide high durability in industrial type environments.
 This process offers 20+ years of longevity, with corrosion resistant properties.